tgstation/rust-g/README.md

 * json: Function to check JSON validity.
 * log: Faster log output.
 * noise: 2d Perlin noise.
+* pathfinder: An a* pathfinder used for finding the shortest path in a static node map.
+Not to be used for a non-static map.
 * sound_len: A mostly codec-agnostic library for reading the duration of an audio file.
 * sql: Asynchronous MySQL/MariaDB client library.
   * There are also two sub-features: `native_tls` and `rustls_tls`. `rustls_tls` is a default feature, while the former is not.